Back Rows - Five of the Best Row Exercises to Add to Your Routine

 Retract your shoulders and pull with your elbows, rowing until your chest comes into contact with the bar.
 Squeeze at the top for a count of one, and slowly lower your body back to the starting point.

-Start prioritizing the row in your training today and see just how quickly you can forge an impressive upper back.
+Start prioritizing upper back rows in your training today and see just how quickly you can forge an impressive upper back.

-And, if you need some extra help crushing those rows during your workouts, there’s Mega Pre Black.
+And, if you need some extra help crushing those back rows during your workouts, there’s Mega Pre Red.

-Mega Pre Black is a hard-hitting, high energy pre workout that also enhances workout performance and the all-too-important mind-muscle connection.
+Mega Pre Red is a hard-hitting, high-energy pre-workout that also enhances workout performance and the all-too-important mind-muscle connection.
 Back training is hard, and finding the motivation to train as hard as you need to isn’t always easy.
 Mega Pre Black ignites your senses and fuels the fire inside of you to get in the gym and go ham on the iron.

-Click here to try Mega Pre Black today and start rowing to get your back growing!
+Click here to try Mega Pre Red today and start rowing to get your back growing!

 Lehman GJ, Buchan DD, Lundy A, Myers N, Nalborczyk A. Variations in muscle activation levels during traditional latissimus dorsi weight training exercises: An experimental study.
 Dynamic medicine : DM.
 2004;3:4. doi:10.1186/1476-5918-3-4.